-Second timing needs to be spot on, which most people are not well equipped at doing effectively.
+Second, timing needs to be spot on, which most people are not well equipped to do effectively.
 Using shock collars, for example, the aversive needs to be delivered within one second of the undesirable behavior, and if any later, it’s too late.

 Thirdly, devices such as e-collars can become a crutch.
 People often expect the device to do the training for them.
 Unfortunately, most of us are not professional trainers, so it becomes a misuse of a tool.

 Lastly, punishment or feared-based methods often cause more problems than they fix.

 Usually, the dog has no idea why it’s being yelled at or physically punished for doing what comes naturally.
-Or the punishment or fear can be generalized to other behaviors that you didn’t want to affect.
+Or the punishment or fear can be generalized to other behaviors you didn’t want to affect.

 For example, shaking a can of coins at a dog to scare it or using an e-collar often creates a fearful, insecure dog with anxiety.
 Often that can be generalized to other unrelated situations.
 So now you have an anxious dog that barks and is afraid in cases that it wasn’t before.

 Lastly, punishing a dog can create a fearful, insecure and unconfident animal, eroding the trust and bond the dog has with you.

 Bark collars are useless since the dog often doesn’t know that barking is the behavior we don’t want.
 So, the barking doesn’t stop because the dog doesn’t understand that it’s being caused pain for that behavior.

 Furthermore, bark collars punish all forms of barking, not just the ones you deem as problematic.
 So, the dog gets punished for barking during play or when it’s happy to see you.
 See the problem?